Atomism: Democritus

 Democritus believed that atoms are too small for human senses to detect, that they are infinitely many, that they come in infinitely many varieties, and that they have always existed.
 They float in a vacuum, which Democritus called the "void", and they vary in form, order, and posture.
 Some atoms, he maintained, are convex, others concave, some shaped like hooks, and others like eyes.
 They are constantly moving and colliding into each other.
 Democritus wrote that atoms and void are the only things that exist and that all other things are merely said to exist by social convention.
 The objects humans see in everyday life are composed of many atoms united by random collisions and their forms and materials are determined by what kinds of atom make them up.
 Likewise, human perceptions are caused by atoms as well.
 Bitterness is caused by small, angular, jagged atoms passing across the tongue; whereas sweetness is caused by larger, smoother, more rounded atoms passing across the tongue.

-Previously, Parmenides had denied the existence of motion, change and void.
-He believed all existence to be a single, all-encompassing and unchanging mass (a concept known as monism), and that change and motion were mere illusions.
-He explicitly rejected sensory experience as the path to an understanding of the universe and instead used purely abstract reasoning.
-He believed there is no such thing as void, equating it with non-being.
-This in turn meant that motion is impossible, because there is no void to move into.
-Parmenides doesn't mention or explicitly deny the existence of the void, stating instead that what is not does not exist.
-He also wrote all that is must be an indivisible unity, for if it were manifold, then there would have to be a void that could divide it.
-Finally, he stated that the all encompassing Unity is unchanging, for the Unity already encompasses all that is and can be.